Mariator-pro/edgetx-lipo-nanny/README.md

 - **Telemetry-system agnostic:** the four sensors (voltage, current, consumed mAh, link) default to the CRSF/ELRS names but are remappable **per model** in the tool, so FrSky S.Port and other systems work too.
 - Two one-shot voice announcements fire on percentage thresholds: **warn** (default 30 %) and **critical** (default 20 %), both globally tunable and per-profile overridable.
 - Per physical **pack** (#1, #2, …) the script keeps a **cycle count**.
-- Each pack can carry a **wear %** that lowers its effective capacity, so an aging battery triggers the warnings **earlier**, so there's no need to re-do your thresholds as a battery gets tired.
+- Each pack can carry a **wear %** that lowers its effective capacity, so an aging battery triggers the warnings **earlier**; there's no need to re-tune your thresholds as a battery gets tired.

 ---